Smartphones Will Offer Personalized Learning and Decision Support

 Mobile Technology Android Google mobile Motorola Mobility patents smartphoneChances are by now you’ve heard Monday’s announcement from Google that it expects to acquire Motorola Mobility for $12.5 billion, pending approval from federal antitrust regulators.
 Google said in its Aug. [.].

 APRIL 17, 2012

 The screens are too small on smartphones for us to do anything worthwhile, connections on mobile devices aren’t reliable enough, there are too many devices to target all of them, and on and on.
 It’s so easy to take a picture anywhere and then publish to Facebook with a couple of taps using your smartphone.
-And when we do this, invariably innovation follows.
+It’s a bit depressing in my opinion.
 Send to Kindle.